SystemRDL/PeakRDL-regblock/doc/limitations.rst

 ==========================

 Not all SystemRDL features are supported by this exporter.
-For a listing of supported properties, see the appropriate property listing page in the previous sections.
+For a listing of supported properties, see the appropriate property listing page in the following sections.